Crypto Overview in Liechtenstein

 Licensing Requirements

-The TVTG defines eleven categories of TT Service Providers, covering a wide range of activities including token issuance, key custody, token custody, exchange services, verification, identity services, advisory, and portfolio management.
-Any person or company based in Liechtenstein that provides these services on a professional basis must register with the FMA.
-Registration requires demonstrating appropriate corporate structure, technical suitability, internal control mechanisms, management fitness and propriety, minimum capital requirements where applicable, and AML/CFT compliance.
+Under the TVTG, ten to eleven categories of TT Service Providers are defined, covering token issuance, key custody, token custody, exchange services, verification, identity services, advisory, and portfolio management.
+Any person or company based in Liechtenstein providing these services on a professional basis must register with the FMA.
+Registration requires demonstrating appropriate corporate structure, technical suitability, internal control mechanisms, management fitness and propriety, minimum capital requirements where applicable, and AML/CFT compliance under the SPG.

 Market Characteristics